pegatron89/smartthingstv/README.md

 **Update

-Added a function to handle commands.
+Can now select sources i have manually set.
+Smart things api generates a supportedInputsources with all HDMI's on the tv but im having trouble with it in the sources in HA.
+It shows each character as a source rather than the sources itself.
+I will have another look. volume can also step up or down.

 Can:
 -   Turn the TV off
 -   Set volume
+-   Step volume up / down
 -   Set mute / unmute
 -   Show if muted / unmuted
 -   Show current state on / off
 -   Show current source (Digital TV, HDMI 1, HDMI2, APP NAME)
 -   Show current volume

-Todo:
 -   Add source list
 -   Set source to X
+-   Play Pause work

+Todo:
 -  Add WOL
--  Play Pause work
--  Step Volume up / down
 -  Current digital channel should work but have no way of testing.
 -  Add ping method for state
 -  Automatically populate device IDs